 There’s been a stream of negative posts about social media in B2B circles lately—a marketer’s lament that social isn’t all it’s cracked up to be.
 It sucks your time.
 It doesn’t deliver results.
 Everyone is so fake.
 In fact, social media is anti-social, replacing real friendships with artificial ones.
 Let’s all cancel our Facebook accounts and stop this life-sucking abomination, as if the loom might be broken.

 Have you ever stopped to consider the terminology of marketing, and how it both reflects and affects the way we think about our relationship with customers?
 Marketing activities are organized as campaigns (often launched with advertising air cover) which focus on targets for the sales force to acquire.
-These terms are not only militaristic, they betray an attitude of control over customer relationships that is an artifact of a bygone era.
-Businesses no longer control customer relationships the way they once did, and marketers needs to adapt.
+These terms are not only militaristic, they betray an attitude of control over customer and channel relationships that is an artifact of a bygone era.
+Businesses no longer control relationships the way they once did, and channel managers and marketers needs to adapt.

-The new world of marketing is inbound over outbound—instead of putting a target on the backs of your customers for your sales team to hunt, you attract customers with relevant content that addresses their interests and needs.
-You do that by engaging with your market, cultivating peer connections, collaborating with partners and driving dialog with customers.
+The new world of channel marketing is inbound over outbound—instead of putting a target on the backs of customers for partner sales team to hunt, you help partners attract customers with relevant content that addresses their interests and needs.
+You do that by enabling partners to engage with the market, cultivating peer connections, collaborating with influencers and driving dialog with customers.

 Over the past several years, inbound marketing has grown to be one of the most influential approaches to modern marketing.
 Inbound marketing addresses a number of key challenges in marketing today, most notably the need to engage with customers in a more productive and sustainable way.
 Although inbound marketing has been growing by leaps ands bounds among both B2B and B2C businesses, it hasn’t yet taken hold in the channel, largely due to the challenges of scaling quality content for a distributed network of partners.
 Bits and pieces of inbound marketing have been adapted for the channel, such as social media syndication and content curation, but it’s high time for a true Inbound Channel Marketing solution.